 Yes you need uninsured motorist coverage in Michigan because of the problem of uninsured drivers in cities like Detroit.
 This will be the only way that you and your family will have the protection you need if you’re injured in a car crash caused by an uninsured driver.

 Without UM (and without UM in the limits we recommend), you and your family are at risk of being unable to recover the pain and suffering compensation and the “excess” No-Fault PIP medical benefits that you would otherwise be entitled to.

 How much uninsured motorist coverage do I need in Michigan?

 We recommend that drivers purchase uninsured motorist coverage in Michigan with limits of at least $500,000 per person and $1,000,000 per accident.
 Fortunately, this coverage is very inexpensive.

 Yes.
 For all the reasons I’ve discussed above.
 If your insurance agent is not offering you this important contractual coverage, you should be finding a new insurance agent.

-Is uninsured motorist coverage worth it?
+Is uninsured motorist coverage in Michigan worth it?